uva-hydroinformatics/iot-cloud-platform/lambda-functions/authorizer/README.md

 - Create and configure your API with the GET method
 - Create a lambda function with Python 3.9 runtime environment
 - Update the Key string, the user ID string and the GET method ARN in the lambda function
+- Upload python scripts from the deployment-package folder to your lambda function